dev-academy-programme/computer-setup/windows-10-setup.md

 ## Testing your setup
 1. Test that you have Node.js installed
     - Open a new Ubuntu terminal and type `node`
-    - You should see something like this:
+    - You should see something like this (the exact version number doesn't matter but it should start with `16`):
     ```
     $ node
-    Welcome to Node.js v14.15.1.
+    Welcome to Node.js v16.13.1.
     Type ".help" for more information.
     >
     ```